y41-y41/Hide_from_the_vortex/README.md

 ## Features

-- **Tornado simulation** — animated tornado tracking along a preset path toward Windsor
+- **Tornado simulation**  animated tornado tracking along a preset path toward Windsor
-- **Building safety scoring** — rates the 10 demo houses based on estimated age, distance to tornado, and structural integrity
+- **Building safety scoring** —rates the 10 demo houses based on estimated age, distance to tornado, and structural integrity
-- **Personalized routing** — factors in mobility type, age, height, weight, and travel mode
+- **Personalized routing** factors in mobility type, age, height, weight, and travel mode
-- **SOS page** — simulates sending your profile and location to emergency services via Morse code
+- **SOS page** simulates sending your profile and location to emergency services via Morse code
-- **Survivability score** — updates in real time as the tornado moves closer
+- **Survivability score** updates in real time as the tornado moves closer
-- **Multi-language alert banner** — scrolls the warning in English, French, Arabic, Mandarin, Filipino, and Spanish
+- **Multi-language alert banner** scrolls the warning in English, French, Arabic, Mandarin, Filipino, and Spanish

 ---